RynAgain/WTS-TM-Scripts/Amazon_Store_Jumper/README.md

 The script automatically:
 - Captures the anti-CSRF token on page load
-- Updates the token every 5 seconds
+- Updates the token every 5 seconds in the background
+- Stores the token persistently using Tampermonkey storage
+- Retrieves a fresh token before each location switch attempt
-- Uses the latest token when switching locations
+- Uses the latest token in both request headers and body

+### Smart Region ID Handling

+The location switching logic is intelligent:
+1. **First Attempt**: Tries to switch using only the `pickup_address_id` (without `region_id`)
+2. **Automatic Retry**: If the first attempt fails and a `region_id` exists, automatically retries with it included
+3. **Console Logging**: Both attempts are logged so you can see which method works for your stores

+This ensures maximum compatibility whether Amazon requires the region ID or not.

 ### Store Data Structure